Convert RTF to LOG

 Why Convert RTF to LOG?

-When you have system notes, error reports, or event documentation stored in RTF format, converting to LOG enables you to integrate that content into centralized logging systems like Splunk, ELK Stack (Elasticsearch, Logstash, Kibana), Graylog, or cloud-based monitoring platforms like Datadog and New Relic.
-LOG format's simple, line-based structure makes it easy to parse with command-line tools and analyze with log aggregation systems.
+LOG files use a simple, line-based plain text structure that makes them easy to process with command-line tools like grep, awk, sed, and tail.
+When you have system documentation, error reports, or event records stored in RTF format, converting to LOG enables you to integrate that content into centralized logging systems like Splunk, the ELK Stack (Elasticsearch, Logstash, Kibana), Graylog, or cloud-based monitoring platforms like Datadog and New Relic.
+The plain text format ensures compatibility with every log processing tool available.

-The resulting LOG file contains plain text entries without formatting, making it perfect for log rotation systems, real-time monitoring dashboards, and automated analysis tools.
-LOG format's simplicity ensures compatibility with all logging frameworks (Log4j, Winston, Serilog), analysis tools, and SIEM (Security Information and Event Management) systems.
+The resulting LOG file contains plain text entries without any formatting markup, making it suitable for automated parsing, real-time monitoring dashboards, alerting systems, and long-term archival.
+LOG format's simplicity ensures compatibility with all operating systems, all logging frameworks (Log4j, Winston, Serilog, Python logging), and all text processing tools across Unix, Linux, macOS, and Windows platforms.

 - Universal Standard: Works with all logging systems and monitoring tools